“Madeira”, named after the Island where it is produced.

-Many times compared with “Port” wine it is nevertheless different in many aspects namely the heating and ageing processes.
+Many times compared with “Port” wine, it is, nevertheless, different in many aspects namely the heating and ageing processes.

-Famous around the world, was mentioned by Shakespeare, a favourite of Thomas Jefferson, known to be used to toast the Declaration of Independence of the United States, offered to Napoleon but savoured later by Winston Churchill…
+Famous around the world, it was mentioned by Shakespeare, a favourite of Thomas Jefferson, known to be used to toast the Declaration of Independence of the United States, offered to Napoleon but savoured later by Winston Churchill…

 Tradition remains but Madeira continues to evolve.
-Nowadays new experiences on the field are giving birth to modern and audacious flavours enlarging Madeira’s purpose as table wine.
+Nowadays, new experiences on the field are giving birth to modern and audacious flavours enlarging Madeira’s purpose as table wine.